 One critical aspect of liability is the landlord’s knowledge of the condition.
 If a tenant does not make the landlord aware of a condition that arises during occupancy, the landlord usually cannot be held liable for correcting it.

-It can be difficult to prove a landlord’s negligence.
-Often, it comes down to whether an insurance company or jury agrees that the landlord was negligent.
-In some circumstances, however, a landlord is in violation of applicable zoning laws or building codes.
-The landlord might be violating other administrative codes or safety rules, or even clear rules that are codified in the California statutes.
-These violations are strong evidence of negligence.
+Proving a landlord’s negligence can be challenging.
+It often comes down to whether an insurance company or jury agrees that the landlord was negligent.
+However, accidents that cause injuries may involve a landlord who is violating applicable zoning laws and building codes, the administrative codes, safety rules, or even clear rules that are codified in California statutes.

-For example, many cities and counties require a fence meeting detailed specifications around any pool.
+Another example is that many cities and counties, like Sonoma and Los Angeles, require a fence meeting detailed specifications around any pool.
 A landlord whose pool does not have the required fence is in violation of the city ordinance, and this is strong evidence of negligence.
-A parent whose child gets injured in the pool will, therefore, have a strong personal injury case against the landlord.

 There are many different injuries a person can sustain in and around the house.
 Here are some common injuries for which a landlord might be held liable:

 An attorney will also be able to evaluate any possible legal defense your landlord could raise to avoid liability.
 For example, your landlord might not be liable for injuries caused by a “supervening cause.”
 If a thief got in through a faulty gate and robbed and hurt you, the thief’s actions were the cause of your injury.
-The landlord would likely not be held liable unless there was evidence that similar incidents had occurred in the past, and he or she had been notified of the consequences of the faulty lock and failed to act.
+The landlord would likely not be held liable unless there was evidence that similar incidents had occurred in the past and he or she had been notified of the consequences of the faulty lock and failed to act.

 Most landlords carry homeowners’ insurance or other liability policies to protect them in the event of a personal injury claim filed by a tenant.
 In some cases, a property management company might also be liable for failing to take reasonable steps to protect tenants.
 Consult with an attorney about all potential defendants who might be responsible for your injuries.